How do you like my new mirror?

 It was too small to carry the space where I wanted to add a mirror.

 I spray painted the frame black and this is what I came up with.
 (While watching The Real Housewives of Beverly Hills.
-Don’t judge, I swear I do not watch TV hardly at all, but I’m drawn to this like a moth to a flame!)
+Don’t judge, I swear I do not watch TV hardly at all, but I’m drawn to these shows like a moth to a flame!)

 I decided to start painting my design right then during RHOBH, so my design is not super creative.
 I kept it simple, but its still pretty cool.

-Then I sanded the ivory areas and gave it a coat of clear wax.
+Then I sanded the ivory areas and gave it a coat of clear wax to bring out the depth of the black.
 I normally would have sealed it with spray acrylic sealer, but I didn’t want to carry this big ole thing back out to the driveway.
-(And it was cold!)
+(It was cold!)

-I attached the frame from the back using tiny little screws.
+I attached the frame from the back using small screws.
 I also attached mounting hardware for hanging.
 Here it is before I attached the mirror.